-Terra Silva serves as a Junior Editor for the Cumberland Law Review.
+Terra Silva serves as a Writing and Bluebook Editor for the Cumberland Law Review.
 Terra is a 2012 Wellesley graduate where she earned her B.A. in Political Science and Latin American Studies.
 Terra then went on to receive her M.A. in Political Science from El Colegio de Mexico in 2015.

 At Cumberland, Terra serves as a Curuthers Fellow, is the Secretary for the Cumberland Democrats, and is the Treasurer of the Hispanic Interest Law Student Association (HILSA).
 She is also a member of CPICS, volunteers biweekly with Volunteer Lawyers Birmingham’s Civil Help Desk, and was a volunteer for Project Homeless Connect.